symfony/symfony-docs/messenger.rst

                 tags:
                     -
                         name: messenger.message_handler
-                        # only needed if can't be guessed by type-hint
+                        # only needed if cannot be guessed by type-hint
                         handles: App\Message\SmsNotification

     .. code-block:: xml